LaDonaAmor/TeamL-JavaScript-WeJapa/README.md

 # Feedback
 To improve assignment we need an api that has the free option to use any currency as base.

+# Contributors Slack username and github names
+@La Doña - Ifeoluwa02
+@SamCares - SamCares
+@ijeomaemeruwa - ijeomaemeruwa

 # Developers guide.

 The proper file structure has been created